spiritual counseling

 Spirituality Without Bypassing

+I hold a firm boundary here.
 We do not leap over grief, rage, fear, or despair in the name of transcendence.
-We work directly with the human body, the emotional field, and relational life — because genuine spiritual maturity expresses itself in how we live, love, choose, and serve.
+We work directly with the body, the emotional life, and the relational field — because genuine spiritual maturity is not an escape from being human.
+It expresses itself in how we live, how we love, how we choose, and how we show up in service to others.

 What I Do Not Provide